First Time Home Buyer Programs in California 2023CASAPLORERTrusted & Transparent

 If you are looking to buy your first home in California, the California Housing Finance Agency (CalHFA) offers a variety of programs that can help you secure a mortgage with competitive mortgage rates, cheaper mortgage insurance premiums, and down payment assistance.
 CalHFA is an independent government agency within the California Department of Housing and Community Development that aims to provide safe, decent, and affordable housing.
 They also offer their version of federal housing programs that provide additional benefits compared to the original federal programs.
+You can use a California Mortgage Calculator to see what mortgage loan may work better for you.

 |1||CalHFA Conventional Loan Program||Main Programs||California State|